 Let’s look at what these are.

-This is the most common workflow because the most competitive companies today tend to introduce new products more frequently.
+This is the most common workflow because today’s most competitive companies tend to introduce new products more frequently.

-New product introduction workflow ties your team together when introducing a new product.
-This ensures all required attributes are quickly and accurately created.
+The new product introduction workflow ties your team together when introducing a new product.
+It ensures that all required attributes are quickly and accurately created.

-Not only does new product introduction workflow ensure all attributes are correctly created and populated with data, it dramatically cuts down the time it takes to launch a new product.
+The new product introduction workflow ensures that all attributes are correctly created and populated with data, dramatically reducing the time it takes to launch a new product.

 Content update workflow solves one of the biggest headaches companies face today: knowing how changes are made, who made them, and who approved them.

 A content update workflow allows you to create a workflow process when a change is made to any or all of the attributes in your PIM.
-This is most commonly used to notify a manager who then approves or denies a change to product data.
+This is most commonly used to notify a manager who approves or denies a shift in product data.

-Not only does the manager have the ability to accept or reject a change, but they can also send notes back to the user who initiated the change.
-This improves communication both within teams and across different departments.
+Not only can the manager accept or reject a change, but they can also send notes back to the user who initiated it.
+This improves communication both within teams and across departments.

 The approval step also ensures data stays clean.
-Today, when updates are made they often times don’t have a step for another user to review.
+Today, when updates are made, they often don’t have a step for another user to review.
 Ultimately, this is a leading cause of data being out of date and “dirty.”

-In addition to having an approval step worked into all product updates, a great PIM gives you the ability to see which user made what change and which user approved it.
+In addition to having an approval step built into all product updates, an excellent PIM allows you to see which user made what change and which user approved it.

-If there is ever a disagreement on data, you can quickly identify who made and approved the changes, and identify why the changes happened.
+If there is ever a disagreement on data, you can quickly identify who made and approved the changes and why they happened.

 This workflow is specifically for companies fulfilling data requests from retailers and distributors.

 Retailers and distributors send you large Excel files to populate.
-You need to quickly complete and return them to get your products listed on these great channel partner sites.
-The slower you are the less likely you are to capture sales.
+You must quickly complete and return them to get your products listed on these great channel partner sites.
+The slower you are, the less likely you are to capture sales.

-A modern, robust PIM allows you to load in the attributes you received from your retailers into your PIM.
-If you are using a truly modern PIM, you should be able to quickly load all of the rules associated with the attributes as well.
+A modern, robust PIM allows you to load the attributes you received from your retailers into your PIM.
+If you are using a truly modern PIM, you should be able to load all of the rules associated with the attributes quickly.

-Content syndication workflow notifies all users responsible for any attribute that is going to be sent out to your new channel partner.
-These users know exactly what they need to do and collaborate on one platform, instead of working in separate Excel files.
+Content syndication workflow notifies all users responsible for any attribute that will be sent out to your new channel partner.
+These users know precisely what they need to do and collaborate on one platform, instead of working in separate Excel files.

-Once a user has completed the data they are responsible for, approval can be requested.
-This way you can be sure you are only sending clean, robust data to your channel partners.
+Once users have completed the data they are responsible for, approval can be requested.
+This ensures you only send clean, robust data to your channel partners.

-The lack of this step is the number one reason product pages on leading retailer and distributor sites include incorrect and incomplete data.
+This step is missing, so product pages on leading retailer and distributor sites include incorrect and incomplete data.

-Adding this small step to your process post PIM implementation will result in an increase in sales for all channel partners you use to fulfill requests with your PIM.
+Adding this small step to your process after PIM implementation will increase sales for all channel partners you use to fulfill requests with your PIM.

 Clean Data Drives Sales and Increases Market Share

-Ultimately, clean data benefits your business because a smooth-running company empowered by accurate, up-to-date data, is going to be able to utilize that data to grow sales and market share.
+Ultimately, clean data benefits your business because a smooth-running company empowered by accurate, up-to-date data can utilize that data to grow sales and market share.

 Presentation of clean data on product pages results in…